rpm-lab/rpm-lab.github.io/_pages/openings.md

 ## Open positions

-**We are always looking to work with talented students and researchers all around the world.
+**We are always looking to work with talented students and researchers all around the world from diverse backgrounds.
 Please read further and see if any of these categories fit the role you are looking to apply for.**
 <!--

 ### Ph.D positions ([apply here](https://cse.umn.edu/cs/phd-admissions))